Local News

 LAS VEGAS (KTNV) — A public charter school teacher from the Young Women's Leadership Academy of Las Vegas is being accused of engaging in sexual conversations with minors online and trying to produce child sexual abuse material.

-30-year-old Marco Penaloza was arrested for two counts of alleged use or permit, age 14 or older, to produce "pornography" and booked at Clark County Detention Center.
+30-year-old Marco Penaloza was arrested for two counts of alleged use or permit, age 14 or older, to produce "pornography" and was booked at Clark County Detention Center.

 According to an arrest report obtained by Channel 13, the National Center for Missing and Exploited Children received two reports of a person trying to contact minors in a way that violates the terms of service for X Corp.